OSM-es/CatAtom2Osm/CONTRIBUTING.md

 After this, the program is available to run in the terminal.

-    catatom2osm
+    python catatom2osm

-And you can run the code tests:
+With the 'shell' option of make you use a docker image intended to run the code tests:

     make test

+To run the program could be better to use:

+    make run

+Any way put your municipalities inside the results folder (it's ignored by git).

+The make command should be installed in Windows (GNUWin32) or Mac OS (Xcode) or review the Makefile for the commands to apply.